tw-mosip/vc-verification/README.md

 # vc-verification
-This repository supports VC verification at server side
+This repository supports Sunbird VC verification at server side